rodekruis/IBF-river-flood-pipeline/README.md

 GloFAS should update river discharge data in a backward-compatible way, i.e. without changing the data model.
 If that is not the case, you need to have a look at `floodpipeline/extract.py` and change what's needed.

 What will probably change with the new GloFAS version are the trigger/alert thresholds.
-To update them you need to
+To update the trigger/alert thresholds...
+[TBI].

-1. Change the
+[^1]: The URL and Request Body JSON Schema of the Logic App trigger are visible in `Develooment Tools` > `Logic app deisgner` > `HTTP request trigger`.